icurious/Python-Applications/Rock Scissor Paper/READ.md

-A Simple Rock-Scissor-Paper in Python.
+A Simple Rock-Scissor-Paper game in Python.